aaronparker/aaronparker.github.io/_posts/2011-08-07-microsoft-office-click-to-run-for-office-2010-kb-articles-help-explain-how-office-runs-under-app-v.md

   - App-V
   - Office
 ---
-A number of knowledgebase articles have been updated recently that are interesting reading if you&#8217;re looking to understand how Microsoft Office works under App-V, and the limitations if you deploy Office in this method.
-If you&#8217;re already not aware, [Office delivered by Click-to-Run is actually a modified version of App-V under the hood](http://office.microsoft.com/en-us/products/what-is-click-to-run-HA101868855.aspx).
-There&#8217;s also [an overview of Microsoft Office Click-to-Run for Office 2010](An overview of Microsoft Office Click-to-Run for Office 2010) worth reading.
+A number of knowledgebase articles have been updated recently that are interesting reading if you're looking to understand how Microsoft Office works under App-V, and the limitations if you deploy Office in this method.
+If you're already not aware, [Office delivered by Click-to-Run is actually a modified version of App-V under the hood](http://office.microsoft.com/en-us/products/what-is-click-to-run-HA101868855.aspx).
+There's also [an overview of Microsoft Office Click-to-Run for Office 2010](An overview of Microsoft Office Click-to-Run for Office 2010) worth reading.

 Articles that detail limitations and workarounds that have been updated recently include: